Odessacool1/vpn-global-blog/vpn-for-crypto.md

 - XRay
 - Outline

-This ensures fast and secure connections.
+This makes it usable for both everyday browsing and crypto-related tasks.

 ---

-## VPS for Running Crypto Nodes
+## VPS for Crypto Infrastructure

-Fornex also provides powerful VPS servers.
+In addition to VPN services, Fornex also offers VPS and dedicated servers.

-Perfect for running:

-- Ethereum nodes
+This can be useful for:

-- Solana nodes
+- running crypto nodes
-- Polygon infrastructure
 - validators

-Features include:
+- testnets
+- trading bots
+- Web3 applications
+- personal services

+VPS advantages:

+- KVM virtualization
+- root access
 - NVMe storage
 - dedicated resources
-- KVM virtualization
-- root access
+- strong performance

+This makes the platform useful for both traders and technical users.

 ---

-## Infrastructure Locations
+## Server Locations

-Servers are located in:
+Fornex infrastructure is available in different regions, including:

 - Germany
 - Netherlands